haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 </pre>

 Thus, the script prints the number of structures contained in each RoG slice, as well as the number of clusters extracted from each of them.
-Note that the slices corresponding to the tail of the RoG distribution (namely slice 1 and 10) are poorly populated, thus only one cluster is being extracted from them.
+Note that the slices corresponding to the tail of the RoG distribution are poorly populated, thus in general expect a very small number of clustersto be extracted from them.
 Two possibile solutions to this problem would be:

 1. To increase the total number of clusters;
-2. To require a minimum number of clusters from each RoG slice.
-This solution is actually already implemented in the script `R_clustering.sh`, where we set the minimum number of clusters extracted from each slide will be 1.
-So also poorly populated slices will contribute with at least one cluster.
+2. To require a minimum number of clusters from each RoG slice and/or to change the width of each slice.
+The first of the two possibility is actually already implemented in the script `R_clustering.sh`, where we set the minimum number of clusters extracted from each slide will be 2.
+So also poorly populated slices (containing at least two structures) will contribute with at least two clusters.
 Without this option, it might have happened that no clusters would have been extracted from those slices.
 According to your specific problem, you could in principle increase the minimum number of extracted clusters (i.e. if you think the relevant conformations of your protein will be in a poorly populated RoG slice).

 Note also that, since RoG profiles are also descriptors of the overall flexibility of the protein, experimental information on this parameter